Zika Virus: Latest updates, travel warnings and prevention methods

 Insect Shield is effective protection against Aedes aegypti and Aedes albopictus mosquitoes – transmitters of the Zika Virus

 - The Aedes mosquito, the main vector of the Zika virus (as well as Dengue fever, chikungunya and Yellow fever) may be one of the toughest mosquito species to battle.

 - Unlike the malaria mosquito, Anopheles, typically a night biter, Aedes bite during the day, rendering bed nets less effective.

-- Day use permethrin treated apparel and gear products are the best suited for protection from the day biting Aedes mosquito.
+- Day use of permethrin treated clothing and gear products are best suited for protection from the day biting Aedes mosquito.

-- Aedes prefer to bite mainly people, flourish in breeding grounds near people, such as urban areas, making it a serious public health threat.
+- Aedes prefer to bite people, and flourish in breeding grounds near people, such as urban areas, making it a serious public health threat.

 - Breeding grounds are difficult to eliminate since this type of mosquito does not need much water.